Oil trades near $70 a barrel on improving demand outlook

 A Joint Technical Committee (JTC) for the alliance kept its global oil demand growth forecast for 2021 unchanged at about 6 million barrels per day, two sources from the group told Reuters on Monday.

-Separately, crude output in the United States soared 14.3% in March, the Energy Information Administration reported on Friday, while Baker Hughes data showed oil and gas rigs rising for a 10th month in a row last week.
+Separately, crude output in the United States soared 14.3% in March, the Energy Information Administration reported on Friday, while Baker Hughes data showed the number of oil and gas rigs in operation rose for a 10th month in a row last week.

-Money managers raised their net long U.S. crude futures and options positions in the week to May 25, the U.S. Commodity Futures Trading Commission (CFTC) said on Friday.

 Our Standards: The Thomson Reuters Trust Principles.